HomeContact UsExtrasChronologyWorksKudosLinks/Contact

 The Women of Guinea Lane (published by Hutchinson, London).

-Alan Gabriel Barnsley died on November 27, 1986 in Bellevue Washington.
+Alan Gabriel Barnsley dies at age 70 on November 27, in Bellevue Washington.